 Subject to the operating needs of the School, the Union shall have the right to use facilities, equipment and services of the School, including duplicating services, if such use is necessary to carry out its duty as exclusive bargaining representative so long as advance notice is given and permission is granted.
-Permission will not be unreasonably denied.
 The Union shall reimburse for the School for these costs.

 Article 10.
-Union Membership
+Union Membership - TA 1/27/11

-- 10.1.
+10.1.
 The Longy Faculty Union acknowledges its duty to represent all Bargaining Unit faculty under this Agreement without regard to membership or participation in the Union.
-Neither the Union or the School will discriminate against or in favor of any bargaining unit member based on their union activity and/or membership or non membership in the union. - 10.2.
+Neither the Union or the School will discriminate against or in favor of any bargaining unit member based on their union activity and/or membership or non membership in the union.

+10.2.
 Any faculty member who chooses not to join the Union shall not be required to join the Union.
-She/he shall so inform the Union in writing on or before the thirtieth day following the date of execution of this Agreement or the commencement of employment, whichever is later. - 10.3.
-Except as otherwise provided in Section 2 of this Article, as a condition of continued employment, on or after the thirty-first day following the execution of this Agreement or the commencement of employment, whichever is later, all faculty members shall become members of the Union. - 10.4.
-Any faculty member who elects not to join the Union shall be required to pay monthly, to the Union, an agency fee in the amount of that sum of money equal to the dues required to be paid by members of the Union. - 10.5.
-Any faculty member who is not on administrative leave and who fails to maintain her/his membership in the Union or who fails to pay the required agency fee shall be discharged by the School following a written demand by the Union requesting her/his discharge, unless the employee tenders the delinquent amounts to the Union during the thirty-day period immediately following the School's receipt of such demand. - 10.6.
+She/he shall so inform the Union in writing on or before the thirtieth day following the date of execution of this Agreement or the commencement of employment, whichever is later.

+10.3.
+Except as otherwise provided in Section 2 of this Article, as a condition of continued employment, on or after the thirty-first day following the execution of this Agreement or the commencement of employment, whichever is later, all faculty members shall become members of the Union.

+10.4.
+Any faculty member who elects not to join the Union shall be required to pay monthly, to the Union, an agency fee in the amount of that sum of money equal to the dues required to be paid by members of the Union.

+10.5.
+Any faculty member who is not on administrative leave and who fails to maintain her/his membership in the Union or who fails to pay the required agency fee shall be ineligible for continued teaching assignments in the subsequent semester(s) provided that upon payment of delinquent amounts the faculty member shall be eligible to resume teaching assignments.

+10.6.
 The School agrees to provide for payroll deduction of dues and agency service fees provided herein so long as the Union provides the School with a form signed by each employee voluntarily authorizing such deductions.